Different Impactful Careers in the Arts

 Community or Youth Arts Worker: These arts education graduates help kids and families in struggling communities to improve their lives by getting involved in fine art, photography, film, music, dance, drama, and other performing arts projects and events.
 Some arts workers may use art as a form of therapy or a way of teaching basic life and learning skills to their clients.
 All About Careers reports that, “they coordinate and implement project-based initiatives, liaising with other public, administrative and voluntary agencies and arranging funding and sponsorships from local authorities or businesses for talented individuals and high-priority groups.”

-Arts Education Coordinator: To support exhibitions or as part of community outreach programs, arts education coordinators develop and oversee educational programs in art institutions such as art galleries, art museums or experimental art centers.
+Arts Education Coordinator: To support exhibitions or as part of community outreach programs, arts education coordinators develop and oversee educational programs in art institutions such as art galleries, art museums or experimental art centres.
 While their daily tasks may vary from securing grant funding and developing a calendar of events to managing visitor flow, overall, arts education coordinators help to make the arts accessible.

 By Izabela Szydlo